podpah/midi2fmf/README.md

 - `4A#5.` - Dotted quarter note pitch of A sharp, fifth octave
 - `2P` - Half note rest

-This is based on a script by Sharkmare.
+This repository is based on a script by Sharkmare.
 [Repo](https://github.com/Sharkmare/Midi-to-fmf/)

 ## Dependencies
 mido